 - A presentation of existing paper-based artworks dealing with notions of “how we tend to and take care of life” through subjects including landscape, folktales, myths, animalia, nature, literature, spirituality, allegories, societal upliftment and the everyday.

-- Thematic lines delve into the artist's journey—from idea to sketch to print—including the critical role of experimentation.
+- Thematic lines delved into the artist's journey—from idea to sketch to print—including the critical role of experimentation.

 - Showcasing the artist’s commitment to stewardship and ethical living, by drawing on local knowledge systems of transmission and storytelling, and further re-inventing for the times through the practice of print

-The Library at ART X Lagos 2025 is more than a repository.
-It is a crossroads of ideas, a showcase of intellectual roots, and a catalyst for collective imagining.
-It underscores how cities, like mangroves, are spaces of resilience, adaptability, and communal growth.
+The Library at ART X Lagos 2025 was more than a repository.
+It was a crossroads of ideas, a showcase of intellectual roots, and a catalyst for collective imagining.
+It underscored how cities, like mangroves, are spaces of resilience, adaptability, and communal growth.